confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

       Creating consumer-1         ... done
       Creating consumer-2         ... done

 #.
-Navigate to the Prometheus Targets page at `localhost:9090/targets <localhost:9090/targets>`__.
+Navigate to the `Prometheus Targets page <localhost:9090/targets>`__.

    |Prometheus Targets Unknown|

    This page will show you if Prometheus is scraping the targets you have created.
-It should look like below after a 2 minutes if everything is working.
+It should look like below after 2 minutes if everything is working.
+You may need to refresh the page.

    |Prometheus Targets Up|